The Confident Eater

 Why eating properly is critical for fussy eaters – Judith Yeabsley|Fussy Eating NZ, #WhyEatingProperlyisCriticalForFussyEaters, #WhyEatingProperlyisCriticalForPickyEaters, #TryNewFoods, #TheConfidentEater, #FussyEatingNZ, #HelpForFussyEating, #HelpForFussyEaters, #FussyEater, #FussyEating, #PickyEater, #PickyEating, #SupportForFussyEaters, #SupportForPickyEaters, #CreatingConfidentEaters, #TryNewFood #PickyEatingNZ #HelpForPickyEaters, #HelpForPickyEating, #RecipesPickyEatersWillEat, #RecipesFussyEatersWillEat, #WinnerWinnerIEatDinner, #Recipesforpickyeaters, #Foodforpickyeaters, #Wellington, #NZ, #JudithYeabsley, #BookForPickyEaters, #BookForFussyEaters, #ThePickyPack, #FunFoodsForPickyEaters, #FunFoodsForFussyEaters

-I saw a quote recently, “we are not just what we eat, but how we eat”.
-Eek!
+“We are not just what we eat, but how we eat”.

-I’m writing about this because fussy eaters are frequently struggling not just to eat variety.
-They are often also having challenges around eating ‘well’.
+This is important because fussy eaters are frequently struggling not just to eat variety, they are often also having challenges around eating ‘well’.

 Not eating well (from a mechanical point of view rather than about variety) can have negative outcomes.
 For example, tummy aches and less nutrient absorption are side effects of not chewing properly.

-When we have a picky eater, we think a LOT about how to get our child to eat more variety, more nutrient dense foods or just more food.
-But we don’t usually focus on how they eat.
+Parents with a picky eater, often think a LOT about how to get their child to eat more variety, more nutrient dense foods or just more food.
+But you don’t usually focus on how they eat.
 And yet, in not doing so, perhaps they are missing out on more nutrients.

-If we can help them absorb more nutrients without increasing the number of foods they eat, bonus!
+If you can help them absorb more nutrients without increasing the number of foods they eat, bonus!

 Have you ever thought about how your child chews?